tokunami/FinalPrj_UI/README.md

-# FinalPrj_UI
+# MarketPicket-UI-mockup
-UI part for the final project
+UI mockup for the final project